Nhill

 How does the suburb of Nhill's income rank nationally?

-According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Nhill had a median income among taxpayers of $51,053 with the average level standing at $62,469.
-This is lower than average on a national basis and compares to levels of $50,954 and $62,728 across Rest of Vic. respectively.
+AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the suburb of Nhill is lower than average on a national basis, with the median assessed at $51,053 while the average income stands at $62,469.
+This contrasts to Regional Vic.'s figures of a median income of $50,954 and an average income of $62,728.
 Based on Wage Price Index growth of 8.25% since FY-23, current estimates would be approximately $55,265 (median) and $67,623 (average) as of September 2025.

 What is the disposable income in the suburb of Nhill?